 To identify your case’s statutory deadline, we may request a copy of the official incident report, which the oilfield company or another third party at the scene may have filed.
 We may request a copy of the decedent’s official death certificate for wrongful death cases.
-We can obtain these documents on your behalf.
+Our office can obtain these documents on your behalf.

 We Can Submit Your Case and Give Updates as Developments Occur

 When you hire a Texas oilfield accident lawyer from Domingo Garcia, you do not have to worry about filling out tedious legal paperwork.
 We offer administrative services, meaning: